Skip to content

 $15+

-To qualify for online GED testing, you will need to take and pass the GED Ready test.
-You are not required to pass a practice test for online HiSET testing.
+For GED testing, you first have to take the GED Ready test.
+This is not needed for online HiSET testing.

 To schedule the test, you’ll need: